10 underrated protein sources

 Beans: Not Just Heart-Healthy, but Protein Powerhouses

-In addition to their protein-packed nature, beans offer another nutritional advantage: high fiber content.
-Fiber not only yields numerous health benefits but also aids in satiety, enabling you to feel fuller with fewer calories consumed—a crucial aspect of maintaining healthy body weight.
+In addition to their protein-packed nature, beans offer another nutritional advantage: high fibre content.
+Fibre not only yields numerous health benefits but also aids in satiety, enabling you to feel fuller with fewer calories consumed—a crucial aspect of maintaining a healthy body weight.

 Lentils